 Reishi mushrooms… the mushroom of immortality.

-They are the perfect addition for over-all health because of their anti-tumor and anti-viral properties as well as their help with inflammation and immunity.
-If your dog suffers from any of the following you should include reishi mushrooms.
+They are the perfect addition to overall health because of their anti-tumor and anti-viral properties, as well as their support for inflammation and immunity.
+If your dog suffers from any of the following, you should include reishi mushrooms.

 The Impressive Maitake Mushroom